programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 ### Example 3

 {% include figure.html filename="ocr-with-google-vision-and-tesseract3.png" alt="Two scanned pages of English text with a yellowed background.
 The text features archaic characters such as the long 's'.
-The first page is a title page and the second contains two columns of text." caption="Figure 3: Two pages from \“The Gentleman's Magazine - Volume XXVI\”, with several highlighted sections indicating the text used in the OCR results below." %}
+The first page is a title page and the second contains two columns of text." caption="Figure 3: Two pages from _The Gentleman's Magazine - Volume XXVI_, with several highlighted sections indicating the text used in the OCR results below." %}

 | Google Vision | Tesseract |